 Breath is life.
 To me this is a given.
 The real issue is why, how, which, when.
 Remember, if your breathing is restricted, to that degree, so is your life.

 Learn more about the traumatized breathing reflex called trauflexive.
-Learn how to capture its awesome ability to heal and empower.
+Learn how to capture the breath and breathing and its awesome ability to heal and empower.
 Try some breathing development techniques and practices Attend our school Come visit me one-on-one